MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-risk-assessment-model.md

 The interface includes EvaluatePreAuthentication method which allows you to use the information passed in the RequestContext requestContext, SecurityContext securityContext, ProtocolContext protocolContext, AuthenticationResult authenticationResult, and IList<Claim> additionalClams input parameters to write your post-authentication risk assessment logic.

+>[!NOTE]
-Note: For complete list of properties passed with each context type, refer RequestContext, SecurityContext, and ProtocolContext class definitions.
+> For complete list of properties passed with each context type, refer RequestContext, SecurityContext, and ProtocolContext class definitions.

 The other input parameter passed is logger which is type ThreatDetectionLogger.
 The parameter can be used to write the error, audit and/or debug messages to AD FS logs.

 The method returns the Risk Score which can be used in AD FS policy and claim rules.

+>[!NOTE]
-Note: For plug-in to work, the main class (in this case UserRiskAnalyzer) needs to derive ThreatDetectionModule abstract class and should implement atleast one of the three interfaces described above.
+>For plug-in to work, the main class (in this case UserRiskAnalyzer) needs to derive ThreatDetectionModule abstract class and should implement atleast one of the three interfaces described above.
 Once the dll is registered, AD FS checks which of the interfaces are implemented and calls them at appropriate stage in the pipeline.

 ### FAQs